Back To Search Results

 "61-6-31.
 DISPOSITION OF FUNDS--NEW MEXICO MEDICAL BOARD FUND CREATED--METHOD OF PAYMENTS.--

-B. All funds received by the board and money collected under the Medical Practice Act, the Physician Assistant Act, the Anesthesiologist Assistants Act and the Impaired Health Care Provider Act shall be deposited with the state treasurer who shall place the same to the credit of the New Mexico medical board fund.
+B. All funds received by the board and money collected under the Medical Practice Act, the Physician Assistant Act, the Anesthesiologist Assistants Act, and the Impaired Health Care Provider Act shall be deposited with the state treasurer, who shall place the same to the credit of the New Mexico medical board fund.

-C. All payments out of the fund shall be made on vouchers issued and signed by the secretary-treasurer of the board or the designee of the secretary-treasurer upon warrants drawn by the department of finance and administration in accordance with the budget approved by that department.
+C. All payments out of the fund shall be made on vouchers issued and signed by the secretary-treasurer of the board or the designee of the secretary-treasurer upon warrants drawn by the Department of Finance and Administration in accordance with the budget approved by that department.

-(1) the performance of the provisions of the Medical Practice Act, the Physician Assistant Act, the Anesthesiologist Assistants Act and the Impaired Health Care Provider Act and the duties and powers imposed by those acts; and
+(1) the performance of the provisions of the Medical Practice Act, the Physician Assistant Act, the Anesthesiologist Assistants Act, and the Impaired Health Care Provider Act and the duties and powers imposed by those acts; and

-E. All funds that may have accumulated to the credit of the board under any previous law shall be transferred to the New Mexico medical board fund and shall continue to be available for use by the board in accordance with the provisions of the Medical Practice Act, the Physician Assistant Act, the Anesthesiologist Assistants Act and the Impaired Health Care Provider Act.
-All money unused at the end of the fiscal year shall not revert, but shall remain in the fund for use in accordance with the provisions of the Medical Practice Act, the Physician Assistant Act, the Anesthesiologist Assistants Act and the Impaired Health Care Provider Act."
+E. All funds that may have accumulated to the credit of the board under any previous law shall be transferred to the New Mexico Medical Board fund and shall continue to be available for use by the board in accordance with the provisions of the Medical Practice Act, the Physician Assistant Act, the Anesthesiologist Assistants Act, and the Impaired Health Care Provider Act.
+All money unused at the end of the fiscal year shall not revert but shall remain in the fund for use in accordance with the provisions of the Medical Practice Act, the Physician Assistant Act, the Anesthesiologist Assistants Act, and the Impaired Health Care Provider Act."

 Section 27.
 Section 61-6-33 NMSA 1978 (being Laws 1989, Chapter 269, Section 29, as amended) is amended to read:

 "61-6-33.
-LICENSURE STATUS.--Upon a verified written request, a licensee may request that the license be put in retirement, inactive or voluntary lapsed status.
+LICENSURE STATUS.--Upon a verified written request, a licensee may request that the license be put in retirement, inactive, or voluntary lapsed status.
 Upon request for reinstatement of active status, the board may impose conditions as provided in Section 61-6-30 NMSA 1978."

 Section 28.
-TEMPORARY PROVISION--TRANSFER OF PERSONNEL, PROPERTY, CONTRACTS AND REFERENCES IN LAW.--On July 1, 2003:
+TEMPORARY PROVISION--TRANSFER OF PERSONNEL, PROPERTY, CONTRACTS, AND REFERENCES IN LAW.--On July 1, 2003:

-A. all functions, personnel, appropriations, money, records, equipment, supplies and other property of the New Mexico board of medical examiners shall be transferred to the New Mexico medical board;
+A. all functions, personnel, appropriations, money, records, equipment, supplies, and other property of the New Mexico Board of Medical Examiners shall be transferred to the New Mexico Medical Board;

-B. all contracts of the New Mexico board of medical examiners shall be binding and effective on the New Mexico medical board; and
+B. all contracts of the New Mexico Board of Medical Examiners shall be binding and effective on the New Mexico Medical Board; and

 OSTEOPATHIC CLINICIANS (DO AND PA)

 61-10-5.
-Board of osteopathic medicine; appointment; terms; meetings; membership; examinations; duties; powers.
+Board of Osteopathic Medicine; appointment; terms; meetings; membership; examinations; duties; powers.
 (Repealed effective July 1, 2022.)
 Statute text

-D. The board may adopt and enforce rules for osteopathic physician assistants for:(1) establishing qualifications of education, skill and experience for licensure of a person as an osteopathic physician assistant and providing forms and procedures for licensure and for biennial registration of supervision;(2) examining and evaluating applicants for licensure as an osteopathic physician assistant as to their skill, knowledge and experience in the field of medical care;(3) establishing when and for how long an osteopathic physician assistant is permitted to prescribe, administer and distribute dangerous drugs other than controlled substances in Schedule I of the Controlled Substances Act [Chapter 30, Article 31 NMSA 1978] after consultation with the board of pharmacy;(4) allowing a supervising osteopathic physician to temporarily delegate supervisory responsibilities for an osteopathic physician assistant to another supervising physician;(5) allowing an osteopathic physician assistant to temporarily serve under a supervising physician other than the supervising physician of record; and(6) the purpose of carrying out all other provisions of the Osteopathic Medicine Act.
+D. The board may adopt and enforce rules for osteopathic physician assistants for:(1) establishing qualifications of education, skill, and experience for licensure of a person as an osteopathic physician assistant and providing forms and procedures for licensure and biennial registration of supervision;(2) examining and evaluating applicants for licensure as an osteopathic physician assistant as to their skill, knowledge, and experience in the field of medical care;(3) establishing when and for how long an osteopathic physician assistant is permitted to prescribe, administer, and distribute dangerous drugs other than controlled substances in Schedule I of the Controlled Substances Act [Chapter 30, Article 31 NMSA 1978] after consultation with the board of pharmacy;(4) allowing a supervising osteopathic physician to temporarily delegate supervisory responsibilities for an osteopathic physician assistant to another supervising physician;(5) allowing an osteopathic physician assistant to temporarily serve under a supervising physician other than the supervising physician of record; and(6) the purpose of carrying out all other provisions of the Osteopathic Medicine Act.

 H. The chair shall preside over the meetings and affairs of the board.
-The vice chair shall perform those duties that the chair assigns and shall serve as chair when the chair is absent.
+The vice chair shall perform those duties that the chair assigns and serve as chair when the chair is absent.

-I. Members of the board are entitled to receive per diem and mileage as provided in the Per Diem and Mileage Act [10-8-1 through 10-8-8NMSA 1978], but shall receive no other compensation, perquisite or allowance,for each day necessarily spent in the discharge of their duties.
+I. Members of the board are entitled to receive per diem and mileage as provided in the Per Diem and Mileage Act [10-8-1 through 10-8-8NMSA 1978] but shall receive no other compensation, perquisite or allowancefor each day necessarily spent in the discharge of their duties.

 61-10-6.
 Licensure; requirements.
 (Repealed effective July 1, 2022.)Statute text

-C. As a condition of licensure, the board may require an applicant for licensure to:(1) appear personally before the board or its designated agent for an interview; or(2) be fingerprinted and supply any other information necessary to obtain a state or national criminal background check; provided that an applicant shall pay any fees for a criminal background check directly tothe screening entity that performs the check.
+C. As a condition of licensure, the board may require an applicant for licensure to:(1) appear personally before the board or its designated agent for an interview or(2) be fingerprinted and supply any other information necessary to obtain a state or national criminal background check, provided that an applicant shall pay any fees for a criminal background check directly tothe screening entity that performs the check.

 61-10-6.1.
 Fees.
 (Repealed effective July 1, 2022.)Statute text

-The board may charge the following fees; provided that all fees are nonrefundable and shall be used by theboard to carry out its duties:
+The board may charge the following fees, provided that all fees are nonrefundable and shall be used by theboard to carry out its duties:

 61-10-7.
 Temporary license; qualifications.
-(Repealed effective July 1, 2022.)A. In the interim between regular board meetings, the board's chair or an authorized representative of theboard shall issue a temporary license to practice as an osteopathic physician or osteopathic physician assistantto a qualified applicant who has filed a complete application for licensure in accordance with the OsteopathicMedicine Act and board rules.
+(Repealed effective July 1, 2022.)A. In the interim between regular board meetings, the board's chair or an authorized representative of theboard shall issue a temporary license to practice as an osteopathic physician or osteopathic physician assistantto a qualified applicant who has filed a complete application for licensure following the OsteopathicMedicine Act and board rules.
 The temporary license shall expire on the date of the next regular meeting ofthe board, at which time the board shall grant final approval.

-B. Upon written application, accompanied by proof of qualifications as specified by board rules, the board may issue a temporary license to an applicant who seeks temporary licensure to:(1) provide services at an organized youth camp or school; provided that the practice of osteopathic medicineshall be confined to enrollees, leaders and employees of the camp or school;(2) assist in teaching;(3) conduct research;(4) perform a specialized diagnostic and treatment procedure;(5) implement new technology; or(6) pursue an educational purpose.
+B. Upon written application, accompanied by proof of qualifications as specified by board rules, the board may issue a temporary license to an applicant who seeks temporary licensure to:(1) provide services at an organized youth camp or school, provided that the practice of osteopathic medicineshall be confined to enrollees, leaders, and employees of the camp or school;(2) assist in teaching;(3) conduct research;(4) perform a specialized diagnostic and treatment procedure;(5) implement new technology; or(6) pursue an educational purpose.

 C. The board shall grant a temporary license only to an applicant who:(1) submits a written application and accompanies the application with proof of qualifications as specified in board rules;(2) pays a temporary license fee pursuant to Section 61-10-6.1 NMSA 1978; and(3) is supervised by an osteopathic physician who is licensed in New Mexico and who submits an affidavit attesting to the qualifications of the applicant and the activities that the applicant will perform.

-anatomy
+• anatomy

-therapeutics
+• therapeutics

-chemistry
+• chemistry

-surgery
+• surgery

-physiology
+• physiology

-gynecology
+• gynecology

-pathology
+• pathology

-obstetrics
+• obstetrics

-preventive medicine
+• preventive medicine

-medical jurisprudence
+• medical jurisprudence

-diagnosis
+• diagnosis

-practice of osteopathic medicine; and
+• practice of osteopathic medicine and toxicology

 61-10-11.1.
 Telemedicine license.
 (Repealed effective July 1, 2022.)